rowlandhill/tic-tac-row/README.md

 ---

-### Technologies used: this SPA uses HTML, CSS, JavaScript and jQuery.
+### Technologies used: this SPA uses HTML, CSS/SCSS, JavaScript, jQuery, AJAX, Bootstrap and Game API.
 ### Eventually I would like to add Bootstrap to the technologies list.

 ---